Most people don't have a health problem.

 - Are changes persistent or noisy?

-Consider ferritin, HbA1c, triglycerides, thyroid panel markers, and vitamin D. In all of these, direction and consistency are often more useful than one threshold event.
-If you care about prevention and early detection, trend tracking is not optional.
+Consider HbA1c for metabolic context, TSH and FT4 for thyroid context, ferritin storage trends, ApoB or LDL for cardiovascular context, and creatinine with eGFR for kidney context.
+Across these domains, direction and consistency are often more useful than one threshold event.
+If you care about prevention and early detection, trend tracking is strongly recommended for better long-term context.

 3) The hidden problem: fragmented records